reujab/linksys/readme.md

 All responses are JSON objects with two keys: `output` and `response`.
 The `response` key indicates the status of the action.
 A value of `OK` indicates the operation was successful, any other value indicates an error.
 When an error occurs, another field, `error`, may be returned.

 #### `X-JNAP-Action`
-Every request has a HTTP header, `X-JNAP-Action`, that describes the action, request, and response parameters.
+Every request has an HTTP header, `X-JNAP-Action`, that describes the action, request, and response parameters.
 Every action starts with `http://linksys.com/jnap/` (alternatively, `http://cisco.com/jnap/` could be used, but it seems to be deprecated).
 The actions described below have the prefix omitted, but are required in the header.
 For example, if the heading below is `core/GetDeviceInfo`, the HTTP header `X-JNAP-Action` in the request will be `http://linksys.com/jnap/core/GetDeviceInfo`.

 #### `X-JNAP-Authorization`
 Most actions require authorization provided by the `X-JNAP-Authorization` HTTP header.
 The header is a [basic access authentication](https://en.wikipedia.org/wiki/Basic_access_authentication) with the username `admin`.
-An example for the value of `X-JNAP-Authorization` in pseudocode would be:
+An example of the value of `X-JNAP-Authorization` in pseudocode would be:
 ```
 "Basic "+base64("admin:"+password)
 ```